Visiting Scholar Program

 Participants in this program are not employees of the University and are not eligible for benefits.
 Once they are accepted into the program they will be required to purchase health insurance through Northwestern University's Office of Risk Management.

 The Law School will assist accepted applicants in completing paperwork to obtain a J-1 visa.
-The Visa processing fee is $241 for the 2014 fiscal year.
+The current visa processing fee is $182.
 The scholar is required to submit proof of financial support in the form of a notarized financial document.
 All J-1 applicants must provide proof of funding for themselves for the duration of their stay at a rate of: $1,765/month or $21,180/year.
 J-2 Dependent: $525/month for spouse of J-1 and $442/month for each child of J-1.
 Once an applicant is admitted to the program a complete visa packet will be e-mailed to the scholar from Northwestern University's International Office.

 Applicants are not required to have a formal faculty sponsorship but are encouraged to contact faculty directly if they wish to audit a faculty member’s class.
 Please visit our faculty profiles section to learn more about the expertise and specialities of our faculty members.